 When you file a workers’ compensation claim, you want to recover benefits that will help you with bills, lost wages, and more.
-Unfortunately, insurance companies who feel that your claim may threaten their profits are quick to deny your claim when you need it the most.
+Unfortunately, insurance companies with the help of the adjusters may feel that your claim threatens their profits and are quick to deny your claim when you need it the most.

 One important thing to know for any claimant: A denial is not final.
 You have rights.
 Below, we will help you understand your rights after insurance companies deny your claim.

 You Can Appeal a Denial